Kyoto Prefecture

 Aoi plant, the symbol of both Shimogamo and Kamigamo Shrine

-Shimogamo Shrine’s main deity are Kamotaketsunumi no Mikoto [加茂建角身命] and his daughter Princess Tamayori, the mother of Kamowake Ikazuchi no Mikoto, the deity of Kamigamo Shrine.
-Though those gods do not appear in the Kojiki, myth says that Kamotaketsunumi no Mikoto transformed into the three legged raven, Yatagarasu, and safely guided Emperor Jimmu on his journey from Kumano to Nara.
+Shimogamo Shrine’s main deities are Kamotaketsunumi no Mikoto [加茂建角身命] and his daughter Princess Tamayori, the mother of Kamowake Ikazuchi no Mikoto, the deity of Kamigamo Shrine.
+Although these kami do not appear in the Kojiki, mythology says that Kamotaketsunumi no Mikoto transformed into the three-legged raven, Yatagarasu, guiding Emperor Jimmu safely from Kumano to Nara.

 Yatagarasu is also the omikuji at Kamigamo Shrine!

-For more information for these three gods, see our post on Kamigamo Shrine, and click here for the first in our series on Japanese Mythology.
+For more information on these deities, see our post on Kamigamo Shrine and our introduction to Japanese mythology.

 Tadasu no Mori of shimogamo shrine in kyoto